arynyestos/RoadToWeb3NftsOnchainMetadata/README.md

 The NFTs represented the level of a warrior, which was upgradeable by means of a train function that increased the level.
 Also, we took the challenge to make the warrior NFTs have three pseudorandom stats and tested thiw new functionality with a Hardhat script.

-We deployed and verified the NFT contract [here](https://mumbai.polygonscan.com/address/0xC2CD081Db4b0a56af9A976789f0fCe1aCD0aB613), and then minted and trained an NFT, which worked as expected, as we could see on OpenSea:
+We deployed and verified the NFT contract [here](https://mumbai.polygonscan.com/address/0xC2CD081Db4b0a56af9A976789f0fCe1aCD0aB613), and then minted and trained an NFT, which worked as expected, as we could see on OpenSea.
+Feel free to use the Polygonscan interface to mint and train your own warrior NFTs!

 ## Minted NFT
 ![image](https://github.com/arynyestos/RoadToWeb3NftsOnchainMetadata/assets/33223441/0cdf087b-6fbe-49dd-9bf0-9225b362f7bf)